INFORMATION COLLECTION AND USE

 (1) Both parties will comply with their respective obligations under the applicable requirements of the Data Protection Laws.

 The parties also acknowledge that for the purposes of the Data Protection Laws, Company can be both a data processor and data controller as described herein.
 Regarding Customer data submitted to Company, Company is a Data Controller.
-Company, as a supplier of server services to Customer, Company is a Data Processor as defined in the Data Protection Laws.
+As a supplier of server services to Customer, the company is a Data Processor as defined in the Data Protection Laws.

-(a) Processing by Company: The provision of data or application hosting services for Customer and indirectly its customers.
+(a) Processing by Company: The provision of data or application hosting services for Customers and indirectly its customers.

-(3) Customer declares and acknowledges that Company has no control, involvement, role or responsibility as to the type or use of data put by Customer itself or third parties generally nor, without limitation, Customer’s employees, contractors, agents, customers or suppliers or end-users of Customer’s services or those of Customer’s customers and Company merely provides an IT repository for data with a specified conduit for its movement to and from Customer or third party infrastructure.
-Company’s processing does not include the manipulation, selection, ordering, searching or monitoring of such Personal Data other than in a generic sense of storage in the scope of the Services.
-Customer is responsible for the cleansing, updating, timely deletion and maintenance of Personal Data.
+The customer is responsible for the cleansing, updating, timely deletion, and maintenance of Personal Data.
+(3) Customer declares and acknowledges that Company has no control, involvement, role or responsibility as to the type or use of data put by Customer itself or third parties generally nor, without limitation, Customer’s employees, contractors, agents, customers or suppliers or end-users of Customer’s services or those of Customer’s customers and Company merely provides an IT repository for data with a specified conduit for its movement to and from Customer or third-party infrastructure.
+The company’s processing does not include the manipulation, selection, ordering, searching, or monitoring of such Personal Data other than in a generic sense of storage in the scope of the Services.

 (4) Customer acknowledges and consents to the lawful transmission of Personal Data to Company and its processing in accordance with this Agreement for the duration and purposes of this Agreement.
-Additionally, Customer will ensure that it has all necessary and appropriate consents and notices, when applicable, in place to enable lawful transmission of Personal Data to Company and its processing in accordance with this Agreement for the duration and purposes of this Agreement.
-Customer may withdraw consent at any time.
-However, Company cannot provide service to Customer without consent.
+Additionally, the Customer will ensure that it has all necessary and appropriate consents and notices, when applicable, in place to enable lawful transmission of Personal Data to Company and its processing in accordance with this Agreement for the duration and purposes of this Agreement.
+Customers may withdraw consent at any time.
+However, Company cannot provide service to the Customer without permission.